mrkzea/simple-mock-server/README.md

                     url = "/api/path/which/you/are/testing/response1.json",
                     response = "mocks/response1.json")})
     public void testSomeRestResponse(){
+        MyController c = new MyController(mockServer);
+        assert(c.getResponse, expectedResponse);
      }

 All you need is one class.
 SimpleMockServer.
-All the code is intentionally put in single file to save you from including any dependencies.

-Requires Java8 for compilation.
+All the code is intentionally put in a single file to save you from including any dependencies.
+It doesn't require any external dependencies either.
+Uses Lambdas and requires Java8 for compilation.